subirvarma/GeneralCognitics/_posts/Deutsch.md

 Hence the noumenon is forever out of reach for us, since the brain is incapable of rendering it for us.
 We can never peer behind the curtain.

+We can never peer behind the curtain.
+- Considers our genes to be a type of VR renderer, the output of which is the organism itself.
+- [ ] Genes not only render the organism, but through the organism also render the environment that the organism exists in.

+The main strands of a TOE
+- [ ] Multiverse and QM
+- [ ] The generalized Turing hypothesis
+- [ ] Poppers epistemology for science
+- [ ] Darwin’s theory as modified by Dawkins.
+Evolution works through genes, not the organism as a whole.
+Hence survival of the fittest applies at the gene level.
+- [ ] Deutsch says that these 4 strands are interconnected and support each other.
+Not completely clear to me.